Want to speak to someone? Call us on 1800 88 21 21

 If you are a registered nurse looking to specialise in mental health care, the Master of Mental Health Nursing at the University of Newcastle will provide you with the theoretical foundation and clinical knowledge and skills to see you succeed.

-As an effective communicator and team player wanting to better understand the human mind, the Master of Mental Health Nursing may be the program for you.
+As an effective therapist, communicator and team player wanting to better understand the human experience, the Master of Mental Health Nursing may be the program for you.

-As a dedicated and passionate mental health nurse you will work with people who are living with mental health issues including anxiety, depression, addiction, eating disorders and psychosis.
-You will undertake a number of pivotal patient services such as:
+As a dedicated and passionate mental health nurse you will work with people who are living with mental illness including anxiety, depression, addiction, eating disorders and psychosis.
+You will undertake a number of pivotal services such as:

-- identifying patient goals and interventions required to achieve them
+- identifying the persons goals and interventions required to achieve them

 - assessing mental health status and providing support and information to patients’ families and carers